-Capstone Project II allows students to delve into their area(s) of interest, developing a greater depth and understanding of sociological topics that further the student's academic and professional goals.
+Capstone Project II allows students to delve into their area(s) of interest, developing a greater depth and understanding of topics that influence children, youth, and families, and that further the student's academic and professional goals.
 Students develop and enhance their writing, research, and presentation skills through various assignments.